-Amazing guide on how a top photographer pulls something out of an everyday scene that 99% of the population would never see… Art Wolfe records wildlife, landscapes and native cultures; his mastery of colour, composition and perspective have brought him internationally acclaim - so if you have photographic ambitions, you’d be a fool not to listen to him.
+Amazing guide on how a top photographer pulls something out of an everyday scene that 99% of the population would never see.
+Art Wolfe records wildlife, landscapes and native cultures; his mastery of colour, composition and perspective have brought him internationally acclaim - so if you have photographic ambitions, you’d be a fool not to listen to him.

 Find your voice isn’t just for writers and poets.
-Karen Hutton talks about putting your whole self into your art and developing ‘signatures’ intrinsic to your work, in the hope that when people see a picture, they instantaneously recognise it as one of yours.
+Karen Hutton talks about putting your whole self into your art and developing ‘signatures’ intrinsic to your work, in the hope that when people see a picture, they instantly recognise it as one of yours.

 Watch the Video

 Versace is a pioneer of the art and science of digital photography, and his work has led to innovative breakthroughs across the whole digital image value chain.
-The full enigmatic title of this talk is: “The lens is the brush, the camera is the canvas, the file is the sheet music and the print is the symphony”.
+The full enigmatic title of this talk is: “The lens is the brush, the camera is the canvas, the file is the sheet music, and the print is the symphony”.
 The focus is much more technical than many photography talks, which is hardly surprising, due to Vincent’s position as both creative and technical leader.

-Over the last 6 years, Jeff Cable has developed a unique approach when shooting weddings, Bar Mitzvahs, and other events, and now his side project has become a second full-time job.
+Over the last six years, Jeff Cable has developed a unique approach when shooting weddings, Bar Mitzvahs, and other events, and now his side project has become a second full-time job.
 Here he shares information on how you can take your hobby and make it pay.

 Watch the Video

-Truly inspirational story of one man’s barnstorming comeback from a freak accident.
+A truly inspirational story of one man’s barnstorming comeback from a freak accident.
 After initially thinking his career was over, Jon Hales started his own games studio and codes with the knuckle of his pinky finger.
 Heroic stuff.

 The architect of the Sims shows how to build structure, narrative, motivation and challenges into a game’s dynamics.
 A very long talk but super-interesting throughout.